 Online marketing has become a must in sports goods marketing because your customers are there.
 One in three netizens in China are students who contribute 80% of the market.
-And as the decrease in leisure time, increasing concern about convenience and individuality and demand for the latest information, the internet is becoming more and more important for sports goods makers.
+And as the decrease in leisure time, increasing concern about convenience and individuality, and demand for the latest information, the internet is becoming more and more important for sports goods makers.
 With the evolving media landscape in China, several online media platforms are competing for premium international sports rights to build subscriber and audience bases.

 For example, you can build an online community with WEIBO.
 Weibo is one of the dominant Chinese social media platforms.
-Users are on Weibo to check news, to follow their KOLs (Key Opinion leaders, or Chinese influencers).
+Users are on Weibo to check the news and to follow their KOLs (Key Opinion leaders, or Chinese influencers).
 Some people compare Weibo with Facebook or Twitter, but Weibo remains unique.
-Whether for international brands’ communication in China or individual branding, Weibo is the best way to gain exposure among Chinese.
+Whether for international brands’ communication in China or individual branding, Weibo is the best way to gain exposure among the Chinese.
 You can let your targets know you and interact with them, then gather them around you.
-You can get feedback from them fast from your community, so you can know what they feel about your products, what they like, what’s the trend.
+You can get feedback from them fast from your community, so you can know what they feel about your products, what they like, and what’s the trend.

 Your project may require an influencer.
 On Weibo, you can go on a KOL marketing.
 These internet celebrities often have a huge fan base, and they can support your communication.
 With our address book, we contact the appropriate KOL for your campaign.

 Creating quality and catching content in the key to reaching users and getting their followers.
 We take care of creating your page, regardless of the selected network.
 Our team includes effective Chinese staff, who take care of users’ questions and requests online.